blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_08.md

 #### Presentations

-> Two of you will have been selected on Monday to present the results of the assignment.
+> Two of you will have been selected on Monday to present your results from the assignment.

 ## 8.5 Resources